NY Lawyers Plead Guilty to Firebombing Police Car During George Floyd Protest

 The Breitbart report by Nate Church stated:

 Mattis — a corporate attorney with Pryor Cashman until he was furloughed last spring — graduated from both Princeton University and New York University law school.
-Rahman graduated from Fordham University Law School.
-Both were held for a month without bail in the Metropolitan Detention Center, but the court eventually granted them release on respective $250,000 bonds.

 When officers made the arrest, they “observed in plain view several precursor items used to build a Molotov cocktail, including a lighter, a Bud Light beer bottle filled with toilet paper, a liquid suspected to be gasoline in the vicinity of the passenger seat, and a gasoline tank in the rear of the vehicle.”